snehakumar27/FraudDetection/README.md

 **Author:** Sneha Kumar

 The main work has been done in `Fraud_Detection.ipynb`.
 Python 3.11.5 has been used in this project.
 Additional files:
 - `saved_objects` folder : contains saved states of all the models.
-Please unzip the file and keep it in the same working directory as this notebook
 - `autoencoder_tuning` folder : contains the trials for autoencoder.
-Please unzip the file and keep it in the same working directory as this notebook
 - `requirements.txt` : list of libraries from the python environment used while running this notebook.

 ## Background & Motivation